See if you qualify for free egg freezing.

 As a preliminary step in the process, we’ll review several health-related factors.

-For starters, you’ll need to have two ovaries and you cannot have taken a Depo Provera shot, which can interfere with hormonal medications, within the past 6 months.
+For starters, you’ll need to have two ovaries and you cannot have taken a Depo Provera shot within the past 6 months, because it can interfere with the hormonal medications you’ll need to take during egg freezing.

 You will not qualify if you’ve had a sexually transmitted disease within the past 12 months (but can apply after 12 months of treatment).
 You also will be disqualified if you’ve been refused as a blood donor due to other infectious disease or medical conditions.
 Same goes if you’ve ever had a blood transfusion